Frank Fitzsimmons: Second presidency

 today), and they re-elected him to a second full term.

 In the late fall of 1976, Fitzsimmons oversaw a ten-week strike at United Parcel Service.
 The strike, which affected 15 Eastern States and included 18,000 warehouse workers and drivers, ended after the union reached an agreement to give workers a 33 percent wage increase over three years and to restrict the employer's ability to replace full-time workers with part-time employees.

 Fitzsimmons was investigated in 1976 for failing to perform his fiduciary duties as a trustee on the Teamsters' Central States Pension Fund and was forced to resign from the board of trustees in 1977.
 The U.S. Departments of Labor and Department of Justice first began to investigate the fund in January 1976.
-He was subpoena ed by both the U.S. Senate's Committee on Labor and Public Welfare and by the Labor Department, and he testified in public and private regarding loans the pension fund made to certain mob-related businesses and the fund's operations.
+He was subpoenaed by both the U.S. Senate's Committee on Labor and Public Welfare and by the Labor Department, and he testified in public and private regarding loans the pension fund made to certain mob-related businesses and the fund's operations.
 Although the Internal Revenue Service revoked the fund's non-profit status, the penalty was suspended after Fitzsimmons agreed to remove several trustees, which he did in September 1976.
 Fitzsimmons and Roy Lee Williams, the director of the Central Conference of Teamsters, attempted to remain on the board, but were forced out in March 1977.

 Much of his final term as president was spent fighting deregulation of the trucking industry.
 Deregulation had first been proposed by U.S. President Gerald Ford in 1975, and President Jimmy Carter followed through by seeking and winning passage of the Motor Carrier Act of 1980.

 One of the last national negotiations that Fitzsimmons oversaw was another national trucking contract.
 With deregulation moving forward, the negotiations, which began in early 1979, were particularly difficult.
 Fitzsimmons gambled and decided to engage in a series of whipsaw strikes to pressure the employers to agree to terms, but the trucking companies responded with a lockout on April 2.
 The Carter administration had imposed wage and price controls, which sought to hold collective bargaining wage and benefit increases to 7.5 percent a year, but Fitzsimmons sought 10 percent a year.
 Four days into the labor dispute, layoffs in the automobile manufacturing industry reached 100,000, which put pressure on Fitzsimmons to lower his contract demands.
-The strike and the lockout were short because of those pressures, and Fitzsimmons reached on April 11, 1979 an agreement that met Carter's wage-control guideline.
+The strike and the lockout were short because of those pressures, and Fitzsimmons reached on April 11, 1979, an agreement that met Carter's wage-control guideline.